OtherRealms/Shot-Manager-Guide/index.rst

 **Shot Name in Prefix (non-EXR MultiLayer)** if using Seperarate View Layers, the option to add the shot names into the output file pre-fix is available.

+**Preview** Make the output group an 8bit png for preview renders.

-**Exclude** passes from being output, not case sensitive.
+**Exclude/Include** passes from being output, not case sensitive.
+Pass names should be seperated by commas.

 **EXR MultiLayer output**

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/EXR_layers.JPG

-When using "Separate Passes" with and EXR format, add and define output EXR file names.
+When using "Separate Passes", Output Groups add and define output file names.
 Filter Render Passes using exclusion keywords separated by commas, no spaces, not case-senisitve.
 Including filename options 'Shot Name' and 'View Layer' name will be added to the given filename.

 Path Constructor Node
 =====================